layoutanalysis/stylediff/README.md

-# stylediff
+# styledump-diff
-stylediff was written to do quick similarity comparisons between a series of [styledump](https://github.com/layoutanalysis/styledump) outputs.
+styledump-diff was written to do quick similarity comparisons between a series of [styledump](https://github.com/layoutanalysis/styledump) outputs.
 It calculates the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index) between two neighboring objects in a [JSONLines](http://jsonlines.org/) file and output it as CSV.

 ## Installation

 ```
-npm install -g layoutanalysis/stylediff
+npm install -g styledump-diff
 ```

 ## Usage (Command line)